 - Are any scholarships available?

 Yes, two partial scholarship opportunities are available.
-The Economics Department offers four scholarships worth €5,000 each, one of which is reserved for a non-EU student.
+The Economics Department offers four scholarships worth €5,000 each, two of which are reserved for non-EU students.
 In addition, the University offers multiple scholarships worth €2,000 each.
 See the Scholarship Opportunities page for details.

 Class Size